saucelabs/sauce-docs/docs/dev/cli/sauce-connect-5/run.md

 <p><small>| OPTIONAL | STRING | <span className="sauceGreen">stable</span> | </small></p>

 **Description**: Sets domain(s) that do not require TLS resigning.
 Matching requests will not be TLS re-encrypted.
 Can be repeated multiple times.
-See [SSL Certificate Bumping](/secure-connections/sauce-connect/security-authentication#ssl-certificate-bumping) for more information about scenarios in which might want to use this command.<br/>
+See [SSL Certificate Bumping](/secure-connections/sauce-connect/security-authentication#ssl-certificate-bumping) for more information about scenarios in which might want to use this command.
+See also [formatting domains](#formatting-domains).<br/>
+**Default**: n/a<br/>
 **Environment variable**: `SAUCE_TLS_PASSTHROUGH_DOMAINS`<br/>
 **Shorthand**: `-B`